tayebmohammadi/Study-Group-App/README.md

 The most valuable lesson was learning to be patient and systematic when debugging.
 Every problem had a solution, and each challenge taught me something new about web development.

-## 🎯 Key Features Implemented
+## Key Features

-### Authentication & User Management
+### User Accounts
-- Secure user registration with password validation
+- Register and login with password validation
 - Login/logout functionality
-- Session persistence using localStorage
+- Save user session using localStorage

-### Group Management System
+### Group Management
-- Create groups with comprehensive meeting details
+- Create groups with meeting details
-- Join/leave groups with capacity management
+- Join/leave groups with capacity limits
 - Edit and delete group functionality
 - Public/private group options

-### Advanced Group Features
+### Group Features
 - Waitlist system for full groups
 - Automatic ownership transfer
 - Favorites system with star functionality